-Since its launch in 2010 MADE.COM has become one of the world’s best-known furniture and homeware retailers, and a leader in ecommerce.
-It operates internationally, with a huge range of furniture and homeware products available in eight territories, and with annual revenue of more than £170 million.
+After its launch in 2010 Made.com quickly became one of the world’s best-known furniture and homeware retailers, and a leader in ecommerce.
+It operated internationally, with a huge range of furniture and homeware products available in eight territories, and with annual revenue of more than £170 million.

 As a leader in enterprise-scale ecommerce, their site was already ranking well for a lot of terms, but not as well for interchangeable product names or synonyms.
 The team came to us wanting SEO help to inform their future content strategy, and so grow the site’s search presence.

 Because of the sheer size of the site and the topics it could cover, the team needed us to provide keyword research at a scale that covered their entire search footprint.
 This meant they would be able to fully understand the ranking potential of the site, get a full view of their query spaces, and prioritise content based on both opportunity and seasonal peaks.

 The Made.com team were on a tight deadline and needed a quick solution.
 The scale and variety of keywords and query spaces was huge – Made.com sells everything from sofas and desks to glassware, kitchen accessories and wall art.
 This makes for a huge variance in keywords, from directly product-related terms (2-seater sofas, leather sofas) to informational ones (how to reupholster a sofa).

 Using our unique process for carrying out keyword research at scale, we combined various data sources (product lists, category pages, product filters) and combined informational modifiers (how, where), along with other inputs, to define a seed keyword list.
 This resulted in us being able to provide organised keyword research for the full product set, as well as keyword research suitable for a blog.